-Only 4.9 miles from Long Mountain Lodge and at the heart of the Montaluce Estate and at its highest point, the property boasts a modern 25,000-square foot winery building.
-Reminiscent of a grand Tuscan villa, with sweeping views of the vineyards and mountains beyond, guests will discover here the Italian ideal of "La Vita Bella," or the beautiful life--centered around food, wine and sharing.
+Only 4.9 miles from Long Mountain Lodge and at the heart of the Montaluce Estate, the property boasts a modern 25,000 square-foot winery building.
+Reminiscent of a grand Tuscan villa, with sweeping views of the vineyards and mountains beyond, guests will discover here the Italian ideal of “La Vita Bella,” or the beautiful life-centered around food, wine, and sharing.

 Montaluce is dedicated to growing and making premium wines, which will compete, favorably with other premium wines around the world.
-We invite you to experience the beauty of our vineyards and taste the quality of our wines as Montaluce takes its place as one of the premium wine estates located on the Dahlonega Plateau, one of the truly unique emerging wine-growing regions of the United States.
+They invite you to experience the beauty of the vineyards and taste the quality of the wines as Montaluce takes its place as one of the premium wine estates located on the Dahlonega Plateau, one of the truly unique emerging wine-growing regions of the United States.

-Three Sisters Vineyards & Winery is a small family farm situated on a hundred and eighty acres in the heart of the Frogtown District in historic Lumpkin County, Georgia.
-Located 18 miles from Long Mountain Lodge and eight miles northeast of the site of the first major US gold rush, Dahlonega, the farm's name was inspired by the property's spectacular view of Lumpkin County's Three Sisters Mountain.
+Three Sisters Vineyards & Winery is a small family farm situated in the heart of the Frogtown District in historic Lumpkin County, Georgia.
+Located 18 miles from Long Mountain Lodge, the farm’s name was inspired by the property’s spectacular view of Lumpkin County’s Three Sisters Mountain.
 While no one knows the origin of the name of Three Sisters Mountain, local residents refer to its three distinctive peaks as Wild Cat, McBrayer, and Rattlesnake.
-Established in 1996 and bonded in 2000, Three Sisters Vineyards holds the distinction of being "Dahlonega's First Family Farm Winery."

-Three Sisters Winery began production during August of 2000 and is Lumpkin County's first bonded farm winery since prohibition (BWGA43).
-All of our family members are involved in the wine making process.
-The first harvest produced nearly 2000 cases.
-Current production is nearly 4000 cases.
-French & American oak barrels and stainless steel tanks are used in production and aging of our estate wines.
-All of our wines are handcrafted from 100% Georgia grown winegrapes from Lumpkin County's very first vineyard, using old world traditions and the lastest technology.
+Three Sisters Winery began production in August of 2000 and is Lumpkin County’s first bonded farm winery since prohibition (BWGA43).
+All of our family members are involved in the wine-making process.
+French & American oak barrels and stainless steel tanks are used in the production and aging of our estate wines.
+All of our wines are handcrafted from 100% Georgia-grown winegrapes from Lumpkin County’s very first vineyard, using old-world traditions and the latest technology.

-Three Sisters Vineyards has planted over 13,000 premium wine grape vines (vitis vinifera, French-American and Native American varietals) covering eighteen-plus acres or organized vineyard space.
-The 184 acre farm vineyard features Cabernet Franc, Merlot, Cabernet Sauvignon, Pinot Noir, Pinot Blanc, Touriga, and 3 distinctive clones of Chardonnay-as well as the French-American hybrid, Vidal Blanc and the East Coast's popular Native American varietal Cynthiana-Norton.
-Planted in the spring of 1998, the vines are in six to seven by ten foot row spacings.
-Three Sisters uses several different trellis systems-including VSP (Vertical Shoot Positioning) and GDC (Geneva Double Curtin).
+The 184-acre farm vineyard features Cabernet Franc, Merlot, Cabernet Sauvignon, Pinot Noir, Pinot Blanc, Touriga, and 3 distinctive clones of Chardonnay-as well as the French-American hybrid, Vidal Blanc, and the East Coast’s popular Native American varietal Cynthiana-Norton.

 Frogtown produces wines under the ‘Frogtown’ label and the ‘Thirteenth Colony’ label.